 CA341 Clarification of CLAI & ACLA market claim related codes (Véronique)

-Véronique has not yet proposed texts regarding ACLA, ATXF, CLAI, CNTR and NAMC
+Véronique proposes the following reviewed texts regarding ACLA, and CLAI in section 10.1 of GMP1. :

+“In MT564, the code ACLA indicates that market claims will be raised automatically for the event announced.

+The code CLAI in MT564/MT566 indicates that the message relates to a specific market claim.”

+Also, move the sentence “The message to be used is the MT 566 corporate action confirmation” from section 10.1 to section 10.1.1?

+Regarding CNTR, ATXF, and NAMC, Véronique will review with GMP1 SG and revert at the next call.

-Action: Véronique to proposed reviewed definitions for ACLA, ATXF, CLAI, CNTR and NAMC.
+Action: Véronique and GMP1 SG to propose reviewed definitions for, ATXF, CNTR and NAMC.

 CA342 Issue with the MT Implementation of Stock Lending Deadline (BORD) repeatability (SR2016 CR 00776) (Jacques)